SIGMA Team Documents

 /opt/homebrew/bin/rsync -avhAXHUNP /Volumes/SIGMA-XX/sigma-share /Volumes/SIGMA-YY --dry-run

-with the source and destination drive
+You should replace XX and YY with the source and destination drive

 initials.
-If all goes well, this will copy all of sigma-share
+If all goes well, this will copy all of sigma-share from

 the XX drive to the YY drive.
 I omit the delete here because I don’t